 For clarity, an expiration date on food, which is also known as sell-by date, is meant for store owners and indicates when the food should come off the shelves.
-You shouldn't buy foods past their sell-by or expiration date, according to the U.S. Department of Agriculture.
+You shouldn't buy foods past their sell-by or expiration date, according to the USDA FSIS.

-In most cases, it's safe to consume foods after the "best if used by" date, according to the USDA.
-However, if your green tea smells or tastes off, you may want to throw it away.
+In most cases, it's safe to consume foods after the "best if used by" date, according to the USDA FSIS.
+However, if your green tea smells or tastes off, dispose of it.

 However, green tea is a source of caffeine and may affect your sleep or cause you to feel nervous or anxious.
 If you have a history of anxiety, kidney disease, liver problems or stomach ulcers, you should consult your doctor before buying a box of Lipton Green Tea.